-Pond 20 is a 95-acre undeveloped parcel located at the southernmost portion of San Diego Bay.
-Pond 20 is within the City of San Diego's Otay Mesa-Nestor Community Planning District and was included in the City of Imperial Beach's former Redevelopment Area.
+Pond 20 is a 95-acre undeveloped parcel located at the southernmost portion of San Diego Bay within the City of San Diego's Otay Mesa-Nestor Community Planning District and the City of Imperial Beach's former Redevelopment Area.
 It is not currently included in the Port Master Plan.
-In July 2015, the Board directed Staff to develop a Request for Proposals (RFP) for the development of a mitigation bank at Pond 20.
-In November 2015, the Board adopted the Pond 20 Economic Development Fund, BPC Policy No. 774.
+In July 2015, the Board directed staff to develop a Request for Proposals (RFP) for the development of a mitigation bank at Pond 20.

-In November 2016, the Board authorized an agreement with Great Ecology to prepare design drawings, conduct a wetlands delineation in support of an Army Corps of Engineers (ACOE) jurisdictional determination, and prepare mitigation banking documentation, including the Prospectus and Bank Enabling Instrument.
+On November 8, 2016, by Resolution No. 2016-178, the Board authorized an agreement with Great Ecology to prepare design drawings, conduct a wetlands delineation in support of a U.S. Army Corps of Engineers (USACE) jurisdictional determination, and prepare mitigation banking documentation, including the Prospectus and draft Bank Enabling Instrument.
 Additionally, the Board approved commencing environmental review.